nicksettoon/the-forest/nodes/the-view.md

 _there are so many places in the universe that would immediately murder you._

-Just sit back and enjoy looking at one that won't
+Just sit back and enjoy looking at one that won't.

 You sit on a porch overhanging a small hill leading down to a black sand beach.
 The wood is sheet white and consumes your vision for most areas while on the deck, save for the far-side railing.
 The house behind you is small and maximally efficient at helping you live your life.
 The forest huggs every inch of the outside of your house, like a mother and her newly born child.